Yangecon/Undergraduate-Course-Projects/README.md

 This folder contains my individual course project for *Programming Fundamentals* (2023-24 Academic Year), focusing on Data Cleaning and Econometric Analysis using Python.
 - `health.ipynb`: Full analysis in Jupyter Notebook format with data preprocessing, modeling, and interpretation.
 - `health.pdf`: Printable version of the report.

+### Others

+This folder contains miscellaneous archives:
+- `Paths_Mortality.py`: Generates visualizations of the pathways to check the data.
+- `Paths_mortality_all.png`: Sample output from the script `Paths_Mortality.py`.

 ---